BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 - `_` to match any character
 - these two special char can combine with patterns like `%comp%___` to match string has `comp` as substring and has at least three chars after it.

-the set operations mentioned in relational algebra can has keywords like `union`, `interset`, `except`. there are also aggregate functions that operate on values of **column**, but return **a value**, like `avg,min,max,sum,count`. we can combine aggregate functions and `group by` to perform finer-grained operations. it is also okay to just use it over the whole table. one note when using `group by`, attributes in select clause **outside** of aggregate functions *must appear in group by list*. we also have keywords like `some,all,exist,unique`. we can use sub queries in `from` clause to perform more complex operations.
+The set operations mentioned in relational algebra can has keywords like `union`, `interset`, `except`.
+There are also aggregate functions that operate on values of **column**, but return **a value**, like `avg,min,max,sum,count`. we can combine aggregate functions and `group by` to perform finer-grained operations.
+It is also okay to just use it over the whole table. one note when using `group by`, attributes in select clause **outside** of aggregate functions *must appear in group by list*.
+We also have keywords like `some,all,exist,unique`.
+We can use sub queries in `from` clause to perform more complex operations.
 But this is not recommended, `with` clause can create table ahead of time, reduce the cost of running sub query again and again.
 ## Manipulation
 ### DELETE
 Similar to select, use `from` clause.